tape-dev/developers.tapeapp.com/apps/dev-portal/docs/automations/troubleshooting/ip-addresses.md

 | :---------- | :------ |
 | 3.72.82.107 | -       |

-Some functionality may not work be available without whitelisting.
+Some functionality may not be available without whitelisting.